docsforadobe/after-effects-scripting-guide/docs/layers/avlayer.md

 #### Description

-True if it is legal to change the value of the `collapseTransformation` attribute on this layer.
+`true` if it is legal to change the value of the `collapseTransformation` attribute on this layer.

 #### Type